 Doctor of Philosophy (Ph.D.) students

-- Shaman Luo, pharmaceutical sciences (Lazarus lab), presented, “Role of the UGT2B17 deletion in exemestane pharmacogenetics,” as part of the Graduate Research Seminar Series on September 9, 2016.
+- Shannon Kozlovich, pharmaceutical sciences (Lazarus lab), presented, “Stereospecific phase II metabolism of the potent tobacco carcinogen, NNAL,” as part of the WSU College of Pharmacy Graduate Research Seminar Series on February 3, 2017.

 - Sara Dumit, pharmaceutical sciences (Tolmachev lab), received the Erwin & Jeannie Foisy Scholarship travel grant from Washington State University College of Pharmacy.

 - Sara Dumit, pharmaceutical sciences (Tolmachev lab), presented, “Plutonium biokinetics in the human body under decorporation treatment,” during the Columbia Chapter of the Health Physics Society in Richland, Washington on January 26, 2017.

 - Xinyue Dong, pharmaceutical sciences (Wang lab), with faculty co-authors Zhenjia Wang and Dafeng Chu published, “Leukocyte-mediated delivery of nanotherapeutics in inflammatory and tumor sites,” in Theranostics, a peer-reviewed resource from the Ivyspring International Publisher.
 Read abstract »

 - Tram Pham, Natalie Tucker and James Kent coordinated 64 student pharmacists who volunteered as part of a series of emergency immunization clinics in the Spokane area in collaboration with Walgreens and the Spokane Regional Health District.